 Nursing Home Resident Strangled by Bed Rail

-Brookfield, WI Attorney Jeffrey Pitman, of Pitman, Kalkhoff, Sicula & Dentice, S.C., filed a personal injury lawsuit on behalf of a Superior man who was found dead in his nursing home room on Christmas day.
+Jeffrey Pitman – a personal injury lawyer at Pitman, Kalkhoff, Sicula & Dentice, S.C., filed a personal injury lawsuit on behalf of a Superior man who was found dead in his nursing home room on Christmas day.

 The resident, a 74-year old male, resided at New Perspectives, a community based residential facility in Brookfield, Wisconsin, where he received daily services from Aseracare hospice.
 The resident had a documented history of falls, including a fall on December 18, 2004, which resulted in a subdural hematoma.
 After this fall, New Perspective and Asercare staff had side rails installed on the residents bed.
 After the side rails were installed, on December 24, 2004, the resident was found sliding his legs off the bed with his feet almost to the floor.